Arithmetic diagonal cycles on unitary Shimura varieties: Global integral models

 In this subsection, we are going to define integral models over $\Spec O_E$ of the previously defined moduli spaces in the case that the open compact subgroup is the stabilizer of a lattice of a certain form.
 Let us start with the case of $\wt G$.
 We consider the following finite set of finite places of $F_0$,

 Let

 where $\fkq_v$ denotes the (unique) prime in $O_F$ determined by $v \in \CV_\AT^W$.
 We fix an $O_F$-lattice $\Lambda$ in $W$ with

-We assume that the triple $(F/F_0, W, \Lambda)$ satisfies the following conditions. \begin{altenumerate} {\arabic{enumi}} \item All finite places $v$ of $F_0$ of residue characteristic $p$ such that $F_{0, v}/\BQ_p$ is ramified, or such that $p=2$, are split in $F$. \item All places $v\in \CV_\AT^W$ are of degree one over $\BQ$, and the pair $(v, \Lambda_v)$ is isomorphic to one of the AT types \eqref{almost self-dual type}--\eqref{n=2 self-dual type} in Section \ref{subsec AT}. \end{altenumerate} As a consequence, for any finite place $\nu$ of $E$, denoting by $v_0$ the place of $F_0$ induced by $\nu$ via $\varphi_0$, the pair $(v_0,\Lambda_{v_0})$ is of the type considered in one of the four subsections Section \ref{semi-global hyperspecial smooth}--\ref{subsec AT}.
+We assume that the triple $(F/F_0, W, \Lambda)$ satisfies the following conditions. \begin{altenumerate} {\arabic{enumi}} \item All finite places $v$ of $F_0$ ramified over $\BQ$ or dividing $2$ are split in $F$.\footnote{In \cite[\S6.1]{RSZ4} this assumption is relaxed to the assumption that all such $v$ are unramified in $F$, with the analog of Theorem \ref{globalnolevel} below continuing to hold true.} \item All places $v\in \CV_\AT^W$ are unramified over $\BQ$, and the pair $(v, \Lambda_v)$ is isomorphic to one of the AT types \eqref{almost self-dual type}--\eqref{n=2 self-dual type} in Section \ref{subsec AT}. \end{altenumerate} As a consequence, for any finite place $\nu$ of $E$, denoting by $v_0$ the place of $F_0$ induced by $\nu$ via $\varphi_0$, the pair $(v_0,\Lambda_{v_0})$ is of the type considered in one of the four subsections Section \ref{semi-global hyperspecial smooth}--\ref{subsec AT}.
 Associated to these data is the open compact subgroup

 and as usual we define $K_{\wt G}^\circ := K_{Z^\BQ} \times K_G^\circ$.